dev0x1/bbs-signature/draft-bbs-signatures.md

 ### Verify

-This operation checks that a signature is valid for a given header and vector of messages against the supplied public key.
+This operation checks that a signature is valid for a given header and vector of messages against a supplied public key (PK).

 ```
 result = Verify(PK, signature, header, (msg_1,..., msg_L))